paulnx/HBReceiveEventExample/README.md

-﻿# Hirebrdge example of how to receive web hooks/send events Hirebridge example of how to receive send events/web hooks in an Azure Function
+﻿# Hirebridge example of how to receive web hooks/send events Hirebridge example of how to receive send events/web hooks in an Azure Function

 clone this project in Visual studios.
 You will need the Azure function add on.